Geniza

 Book 4: Shemot = Names

 The pamphlet’s title references Shemot, meaning Names in Hebrew, but it is also the word used for Sacred Manuscripts.
-Laid out like an accounting book, this booklet contains the names & ages of the children killed in the Israeli/Gaza conflict, May '21.
+Laid out like an accounting book, this booklet contains the names and ages of the children killed in the Israeli/Gaza conflict, May 2021.

-Stone: The hand-sewn bag is made of a wool blanket & holds a stone made of Thassos marble.
-A stone functions as the act of honoring & remembering in a Jewish cemetery, just as it also can be a projectile in numerous present-day conflicts.
+Stone: The hand-sewn bag is made of a wool blanket and holds a stone made of Thassos marble.
+In Jewish tradition, a stone is placed on a tombstone as the act of honoring and remembering.
+Then again, stones also are projectiles in numerous present-day conflicts.

 In the bottom of the box is a colophon, bound as a double pamphlet.